mohamedyussry/wc-sort-by-stock/README.md

 ## Usage

-Once activated, the plugin automatically adds a new sorting option to your shop page.
-Customers can select "Sort by stock quantity" from the sorting dropdown to order products based on their available stock.
+Once activated, the plugin automatically adds two new sorting options to your shop page.
+Customers can select either:
+- "Sort by stock: High to Low" to see products with highest stock first
+- "Sort by stock: Low to High" to see products with lowest stock first

 ## Author